TREADMILL MAINTENANCE – TREADMILL DIAGNOSTIC TROUBLESHOOTING |

 console are bad contact or get loose with the stage’s 12PIN connect cable.

-2. Check the Motor distance have exceed of the setting range or not.
+2. Check the Motor distance have exceed of

 8